-3 years of English.

-2 years of mathematics (Algebra I or higher).

-2 years of natural/physical science (1 year of lab if offered by high school).

-3 years of additional English, mathematics or natural/physical science.

-2 years of social science.

-4 years of additional courses (from any area above, world languages comparative religion/philosophy).
+- 3 years of English - 2 years of mathematics (Algebra I or higher) - 2 years of natural/physical science (1 year of lab if offered by high school). - 3 years of additional English, mathematics or natural/physical science. - 2 years of social science - 4 years of additional courses (from any area above, world languages comparative religion/philosophy)

-SEQUENTIAL ELECTIVES
+Sequential Electives

 The following sequences are approved to meet the sequential electives requirement of the Standard Diploma or Applied Studies Diploma.
+Please see the graduation requirements charts for more detailed information.